ChengLiangYeh/dlcv_hw3_project/README.md

 -   `$4` is the path to your output prediction file (e.g. `hw3_data/digits/mnistm/test_pred.csv`).

 6. Trained Models weights will be auto downloaded by shell script file commands.
 If the dropbox link dead, please contact me.

-### Remarks
-- If your model is larger than GitHub’s maximum capacity (100MB), you can upload your model to another cloud service (e.g. Dropbox).
-However, your shell script files should be able to download the model automatically.
-For a tutorial on how to do this using Dropbox, please click [this link](https://goo.gl/XvCaLR).
-- **DO NOT** hard code any path in your file or script, and the execution time of your testing code should not exceed an allowed maximum of **10 minutes**.
-- **Please refer to HW3 slides for details about the penalty that may incur if we fail to run your code or reproduce your results.**

-# Q&A
-If you have any problems related to HW3, you may
-- Use TA hours
-- Contact TAs by e-mail ([ntudlcv@gmail.com](mailto:ntudlcv@gmail.com))
-- Post your question under hw3 FAQ section in FB group